 The Best Drum Set You’ve Never Seen

-Aerodrums are a patent pending, revolutionary development in tools for drummers.
-Conceived in the UK by hobby drummer and videogame developer Richard Lee and computer science researcher Yann Morvan, Aerodrums utilizes the same motion capture technology used in Hollywood to allow you to literally drum on air.
+Aerodrums are a patented, revolutionary development in tools for drummers.
+Conceived by hobby drummer and videogame developer Richard Lee and computer science researcher Yann Morvan, Aerodrums utilizes the same motion tracking technology used in Hollywood to allow you to literally drum on air.
 Aerodrums merges the worlds of drumming and technology to create a virtual drum kit that fits in your backpack, is virtually silent, and yet delivers a responsive, musically expressive experience that is nothing short of mind-blowing.

 What do you need to use Aerodrums?

-The Aerodrums sticks with reflective tips, the elastic reflectors for your feet, sunglasses (ours or yours) which are all included in the Aerodrums box.
-You will also need a Sony Playstation 3 Eye camera (sold separately) and a computer that runs Windows Vista or newer, or Mac OS X 10.6 or newer.
+The Aerodrums sticks with reflective tips, the elastic reflectors for your feet and a high speed motion tracking camera which are all included in the Aerodrums box.
+You also need a computer that runs Windows Vista or newer, or Mac OS X 10.6 or newer.
 Then let the drumming begin!